audioxide/data/data/posts/20160217-reviews-portishead-dummy.md

   necessary despite their minimal construction, Dummy remains intriguing for the listener throughout.
 week: 41
+blurb: Melding orchestral and jazz samples with beats that surge tracks forward, Dummy remains intriguing for the listener throughout.
+An iconic album.
 ---
 author: ANDRÉ
 review: As tempting as it is to brand Portishead’s debut as the definitive